SAS Australia: Who Dares Wins: Season 3 (2022)

 The third season began airing on 21 February 2022.

 Full list of celebrities were confirmed in October 2021:

 Ratings

 Season 4 (2023)

+The fourth season began airing on 9 October 2023.

+It was the first season of SAS Australia to be filmed outside Australia, on Wadi Rum Desert at Jordan.
+The camp was set on an abandoned Military Outpost at the Valley.

-Full list of "celebrities" were confirmed in March 2023:
+Full list of celebrities were confirmed in March 2023:

+Ratings

+Season 5 (2026)

+In October 2025, a fifth celebrity season was renewed by Seven during their annual upfronts titled "SAS: Australia vs England", which will see seven Australian celebrities and seven UK celebrities go against each other in the Moroccan desert, the Australian celebrities were revealed on the day.

 Civilian edition

 Season 1 (2021)

-In March 2021, Seven commissioned a mini-series featuring civilian contestants in addition to the second main season.
-Titled SAS: Hell Week the mini-season was filmed back to back with the second celebrity season in the Blue Mountains.
+In March 2021, Seven commissioned a miniseries featuring civilian contestants in addition to the second main season.
+Titled SAS: Hell Week, the mini-season was filmed back to back with the second celebrity season in the Blue Mountains.